FabricMC/fabric-docs/develop/sounds/custom.md

 @[code lang=java transcludeWith=:::2](@/reference/latest/src/main/java/com/example/docs/sound/FabricDocsReferenceSounds.java)

-## Using the Custom SoundEvent
+## Using the Custom SoundEvent {#using-the-custom-soundevent}

 Use the helper class to access the custom SoundEvent.
-Checkout the [Playing SoundEvents](./using-sounds.md) page to learn how to play sounds.
+Checkout the [Playing SoundEvents](./using-sounds) page to learn how to play sounds.